Sk8kman/SongPlayer/README.md

 # Adding songs
 You can put midis or NoteBlockStudio files in the `.minecraft/songs` folder.
-SongPlayer supports any valid midi and all versions of NBS files.
+SongPlayer supports any valid midi and all versions of NBS files, as well as properly formatted .txt files.
+.txt formatted as `tick:pitch:instrument` in every line. example: 0:18:5

 # Using the client
 To get started, add some midis or nbs files to your songs folder, and use `$play <filename>`.